Sleep Issues

 Spasticity is a common symptom of MS, which is characterized by muscles becoming tight and sometimes even rigid.
 Spasticity can be very uncomfortable or even painful, and limb movements may be associated with spasticity as well.
 Pain from spasticity can interfere with sleep.

-Strategies to Help: Medications for spasticity include baclofen (formerly available as Lioresal®), Flexeril® (cyclobenzaprine), Zanaflex® (tizanidine), and Botox® injections for severe spasticity.
+Strategies to Help: Medications for spasticity include baclofen (also available as Lioresal®), Flexeril® (cyclobenzaprine), Zanaflex® (tizanidine), and Botox® injections for severe spasticity.
 Exercise and stretching can help to reduce spasticity, and a consultation with a physical therapist is recommended.
 If you or your partner notice that you are having a lot of limb movements and/or discomfort at night, consult your neurologist.

 Sleeping Position

 The human body was not designed to sleep in one position all night.
 Our skin and tissue experience a great deal of pressure from the weight of our bodies when we are asleep.
 We therefore must move and change position multiple times during the night.
 When we change position, we wake up briefly, but if we are good sleepers we fall right back to sleep and don’t even remember waking up.
-Some people with mobility problems due to MS have more difficulty moving around in bed at night.
-The pain and discomfort coming from the skin and tissues that are making contact with the bed can keep a person awake.

 Strategies to Help: If turning in bed is difficult, install rails on one side of your bed, so you can use your arms to change position.
 Sometimes partners arrange to turn the partner who has MS during the night.
 You should take care not to cause your partner to lose too much sleep with the task of turning you in bed.
 Speaking to your neurologist or physical therapist about this problem can be very useful.